european-public-network/european-public-network.github.io/docs/4000_developers/4200_api/_disabled/4221_digital-twin.md

 ```

 ## 8. Invite other Users to the Digital Twin
 Now we have a Digital Twin with values.
 Nevertheless, no other user can access it because all the data is encrypted.
 So now we want to share the data with other accounts.
-Please note that when you want to share data to another account, you must have already exchanged a secret key via the `addressbook` ƉApp of the evan.network.
+Please note that when you want to share data to another account, you must have already exchanged a secret key via the `addressbook` ƉApp of the European Public Network.

 First, we have to invite the target user to the Digital Twin contract: